yonaskolb/Mint/README.md

 ```

 ### Global installs
 By default Mint symlinks your installs into `usr/local/bin` when `install` or `update` are used, unless `--prevent-global` is passed.
-This means a package will be accessible from anywhere, and you don't have to prepend commands with `mint run`.
+This means a package will be accessible from anywhere, and you don't have to prepend commands with `mint run package`.
 Note that only one global version can be installed at a time though.
 If you need to run a specific older version use `mint run`.

 ### Mintfile
 A `Mintfile` can specify a list of versioned packages.
 It makes installing and running these packages easy, as the specific repos and versions are centralized.